consindo/jono.nz/source/_posts/korea.md

 <a href="/images/korea/DSC03164.jpg"><img loading="lazy" alt="Burial Mound in Gyeongju" src="/images/korea/DSC03164-small.jpg"></a>

 Near the tombs is **Hwangnidan-gil**, which is nice with all the cafes and shops in restored hanok houses.
-The **Woljeonggyo Bridge** nearby is also really nice, especially at night.
+The **Woljeonggyo Bridge** nearby is also really pretty, especially at night.

 We also visited **Bulguksa**, but wouldn't consider it essential as it's a little bit out of the way - there's plenty of other good temples in Korea.